couchbase/java-dcp-client/README.md

 # Couchbase Java DCP Client
 This repository contains a purely java-based implementation for a Couchbase DCP (Database Change Protocol) client.

-It is currently a work in progress.
-It replaces the previous experimental support inside Couchbase `core-io`.
+**Important: The `java-dcp-client` is not officially supported by Couchbase directly.
+It is used as a fundamental building block for higher-level (supported) libraries like our kafka or elasticsearch connectors.
+Use at your own Risk!**

 It supports: